cessda/cessda.guidelines.public/platform/TechnicalInfrastructureOverview.md

 All the deployment, monitoring and management code has been separated out from the source code for each tool by the use of different repositories.
-So the developers have write access to the application code repositories and the CESSDA MO technical team have write access to the deployment code.
+So the developers have write access to the application code repositories and the CESSDA Platform team have write access to the deployment code.
 This allows for the possibility of making the application source code Open Source without revealing the specifics of the configuration of one or more clusters.